jessicatchan/BucketList/README.md

 - You can generate the first required event related to adding Xs to a Y by clicking the button labelled "Add Activity," this adds an activity (X) to the bucket list (Y).
-- You can generate the second required event related to adding Xs to a Y by clicking on the button labelled "Remove Activity," this removes an activity from the bucket list.
+- You can generate the second required event related to removing Xs from a Y by clicking on the button labelled "Remove Activity," this removes an activity from the bucket list.
-- You can locate my visual component by running my main method, it is located at the top (an image of the sky titled "bucket list").
+- You can locate my visual component by running the main method in the bucketListGUI class, it is located at the top of the frame (an image of the sky titled "bucket list").
 - You can save the state of my application by clicking the button labelled "Save", this saves the state of the application to a json file.
-- You can reload the state of my application by clicking the button labelled "Load", this loads the state of the application from an existing json file.
+- You can reload the state of my application by clicking the button labelled "Load", this loads the state of the application from the json file.